 Bark Or Be Quiet

 If you want your dog to bark or be quiet on command, the way to do this is relatively straightforward.
 First, you'll likely want to teach the quiet command word (so that way you can stop your dog from barking later on!).
 Create a situation in which your dog will likely bark.
 Good examples of this are having someone ring the doorbell or having someone be outside the window.
-Grab a treat.
+Grab a good training treat.
 Once your dog starts barking, say "quiet," "hush," or whatever other code words you want.
 Once they stop talking, go ahead and give them the treat.
 Keep repeating this until they learn that the word means to stop barking.
 The same method can teach your dog to bark.
 Except that, in this instance, you'll reward your dog for barking after you say "bark," or whatever other code words you want.
 Eventually, they'll learn that "bark" means they should speak, and "quiet" means they shouldn't!

 Getting your dog to give you their paw is another straightforward trick.
 Most dogs like to use their legs, and, as such, it's an easy thing to encourage dogs to give you them.
 Much like the other training methods, this one also involves the use of treats.
 Essentially, the goal is to say paw while holding something in your hand that will make them want to grab at it.
 Eventually, your dog will learn that the word "paw" means that you want them to put their paw in your hand.